 Science Teacher April Erskin is part of the Seniors homeroom team and teaches Senior Science and Readers/Writers.
 Her curiosity and life path have allowed diverse experiences in 35 years – from training to be a Russian linguist in the Air Force, to theater and dance, college, the business world, farming, teaching, after school arts programs, and herbalism.
 Her many experiences have given her an ability to see the thread of connectivity between all subjects and an appreciation for the interdisciplinary nature of the learning process.
 Most recently, April taught English to 7th and 8th graders at a middle school in Rockbridge County where she was also the Gifted Coordinator and Co-Director of The Groove Girl Project, an afterschool collective designed to build resilient middle and high school girls.
 April’s son attends North Branch, and her daughter is a 2015 graduate.

 Middle School Coordinator Katrien Vance teaches Humanities, reading, writing, math, and music to North Branch Middle Schoolers and leads the school’s Chorus of 5th-8th graders.
-She has been to a lot of schools–Williams College (BA), Villanova University (MA), and the Breadloaf School of English, which included a summer at Lincoln College, Oxford—but coming to NBS 23 years ago was like coming home to the progressive school she attended from kindergarten through second grade, which inspired her love of learning and set the standard for all other educational experiences.
-In her 20 years at NBS, she’s sought to deliver that same kind of fun, challenging, and inspiring education to all of her students.
+She has been to a lot of schools–Williams College (BA), Villanova University (MA), and the Breadloaf School of English, which included a summer at Lincoln College, Oxford—but coming to NBS in the 1990s was like coming home to the progressive school she attended from kindergarten through second grade, which inspired her love of learning and set the standard for all other educational experiences.
+In her years at NBS, she’s sought to deliver that same kind of fun, challenging, and inspiring education to all of her students.
 Katrien also sings alto in the Virginia Consort, and you will often find her singing in the classroom, whether it’s a round about the cities Joan of Arc saved, Schoolhouse Rock favorites, or her own creations, such as “No Way, We Won’t Pay (The Stamp Act Rap).”
 One of her sons is a Middle Schooler at NBS and the other is a 2015 graduate.

 Middle School and Juniors Teacher Jennifer Page graduated from the University of Virginia with a B.A. in Foreign Affairs, and from Catholic University of America with a Master’s Degree in Library Science.
 She lived overseas for a number of years learning languages and cultures.
 After working as an international and reference librarian for a decade, she has been teaching and working with children of all ages in foreign languages, math, science, and humanities for the past six years.
 She loves reading, gardening, hiking, spinning and knitting, and simplicity.
 Jennifer’s daughter is a 2016 NBS graduate, and her two sons attend NBS.